lambe-lang/specification/README.md

 ```
 Option int fold (Some 1) { 0 } id : int // for FP addicts
-Some 1 fold { 0 } id              : int // for FP with 00 flavor addicts
+Some 1 fold { 0 } id              : int // for FP with OO flavor addicts
 (Some 1).fold { 0 } id            : int // for OO addicts
 ```